 There is no way to quantify the number of name collisions encountered during controlled interruption periods, let alone the nature of the collisions, such as severity, length of time, or name collision cause.
 Any study of actual name collisions during controlled interruption will be largely anecdotal.
 To get a somewhat broader view of name collisions, this section looks at reports made both to ICANN and to others (e.g., system administrator sites, user forums, bug tracking systems).

-Note that, as mentioned in Section 3.6.6 of this report, JAS Global Advisors stated in their Phase Two report [106] that there were no significant problems from the delegation of new gTLDs (as of that writing, approximately 650 gTLDs).
+Note that, as mentioned in Section 3.6.6 of this report, JAS Global Advisors stated in their phase two report [106] that there were no significant problems from the delegation of new gTLDs (as of that writing, approximately 650 gTLDs).

 Reports to ICANN